RocketChat/hubot-rocketchat-boilerplate/README.md

 # hubot-rocketchat-boilerplate
+Create and run a Rocket.Chat bot in under two minutes.

-An example Hubot demonstrating usage of the Rocket.Chat adaptor.
+This is an example Hubot demonstrating usage of the Rocket.Chat adaptor.

 ### NB: THIS IS A WORK IN PROGRESS